chvaldez10/Flight-Reservation-ENSF-614-Final-Project/README.md

 (Step-by-step series of examples that tell you how to get a development environment running.)

-1. Clone the directory
+1. Clone the repo

-2. Change the branch to main `git checkout main`
+2. Change the branch to main inside the terminal `git checkout main`

 3. Pull the latest changes `git pull`